We have all heard, “You Get What You Pay For”, implying there are 2 ends of the selling and buying landscape, Good Quality, or Good Price.

 - Supplier refuses to move forward with anything sub-par in the process.

-If your expectations are not met, then no matter what the transaction cost was, even if it was free, the price was too high.
+When client expectations are not met, then no matter what the transaction cost was, even if it was free, the price was too high.